ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 ## Updating the Log Analysis CLI from the repo
 {: #update_cli}

-To update the CLI, run the *bx plugin update* command.
+To update the CLI, run the *ibmcloud plugin update* command.
 {:shortdesc}

 Complete the following steps to update the {{site.data.keyword.cloudaccesstrailshort}} service CLI: